grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 [//]: # (### The scattering layer)

-Captain Percy and Hemi refilled their coffee cups and Hemi brought an extra one to Bastian in the control room, who gratefully accepted it into the long fingers of his hand that wasn't holding a smoldering cigarette.
+Captain Percy and Hemi refilled their coffee cups and Hemi brought an extra one to Bastian in the control room, who gratefully accepted it into the long fingers of the hand that wasn't holding a smoldering cigarette.
 Hemi sat down in the planes control seat, and swiveled to review the tank ballast control panel.
-He made some small adjustments to the ballast to trim the boat more level --- probably to account for the water they were once again taking through the poorly-welded gash in the pressure hull, he thought to himself as part of his trim calculations.
+He made some small adjustments to the ballast to trim the boat more level --- probably to account for the water they were once again taking through the poorly-welded gash in the pressure hull, he thought to himself as he went through his trim calculations.

 [//]: # (After midnight: night 3, run to Stilt City) Percy stayed below the control room in the sonar compartment with Cassandra still listening to the sonar.
 She confirmed with Cassandra that their situation had not changed at all, then stepped to the navigation table.
 She looked at the clock and then used a pair of calipers to measure against the ruler.
 She put the calipers to the chart, and marked down a single dash with the grease pencil to show the progress they had made in the last hour.
-Their progress was painfully slow.
+The progress was painfully small and slowly achieved.

 They sank quickly back into the mired boredom of the chase.
 Bastian lit one cigarette off another as he awkwardly tried to lean back in the control chair and put his feet up on the panel in front of him.
-Despite the casual repose, he was professional enough with his job that his eyes never left the gauges showing the status of the boat --- even though the array of dials and their indicating needles had not moved or changed for hours on end.
+Despite the casual repose, he was professional enough with his job that his eyes never left the gauges showing the status of the boat --- even though the array of dials and their indicating needles had not moved in any substantial way for hours on end.

+[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 The air thickened with smoke from Bastian and Percy, the condensation of their breathing, and the shallow flatness of having been pass through carbon-dioxide scrubbers.
 The control room and sonar compartment felt hazy and wet.
 Hemi continually wiped water droplets from the ballast gauges with a grimy red cotton rag.
-2k - 84k words

 [//]: # (very late night: night 3, run to Stilt City) Hours passed like this.
 Hemi and Percy would try to start conversations with Bastian and with each other, instintively knowing that talking was a way to keep alert, but the thick atmosphere and the grinding drone of the motors continually laid down over their conversations like a blanket and stifled them.
 Besides, every 15 minutes there was the piercing ping from their pursuers that reoriented their attention and their fear.